about

 In her photographic work, she reworks personal family archives alongside newly constructed scenes, to create visual narratives that move between the imagined and the remembered.
 In her video and installation practice, she incorporates found imagery, online sources, and mapping tools such as Google Maps to further examine themes of displacement, reconstruction, and the digital mediation of memory.
 Across media, scenes of folkloric domesticity, intimate rituals, and imagined returns create spaces where rupture and repair coexist, and personal and collective histories intertwine.

 In 2024, she was selected as one of the British Journal of Photography’s Ones to Watch.
 That same year she was shortlisted for the PhMuseum Photography Grant.
-Her work has been exhibited internationally, including at Photo Élysée Museum (2025), Milan Photo Fair (2024, 2025), Encontros da Imagem (2024), and Liquida Photofestival (2025), and was featured in publications such as British Journal of Photography, Photoworks, Riga Photography Biennial 2025, Der Greif, Paris Photo, and LensCulture.
+Her work has been exhibited internationally, including at Photo Élysée Museum (2025), Milan Photo Fair (2024, 2025), Encontros da Imagem (2024), and Liquida Photofestival (2025), and was featured in publications such as The Guardian, BJP, Photoworks, Riga Photography Biennial 2025, Der Greif, Paris Photo, and LensCulture among others.

 CV